yuvalmGS/gigaspaces-wiki-jekyll/xap100net/advanced-installation-scenarios.markdown

 HKLM\SOFTWARE\GigaSpaces\XAP.NET\9.5.0.5000\CLR v4.0.30319\SettingsPath=C:\GigaSpaces\XAP.NET 9.5.0 x86\NET v4.0.30319\Config\Settings.xml

 {% info %}
-Starting 8.0.3 the HKCU is supported as well, and is searched before HKLM.
+HKCU is supported as well, and is searched before HKLM.
 {%endinfo%}

 Step 5. **Environment variable:** Create an environment variable named `XapNet_<version>_SettingsPath` which points to the settings file path.
 For example, for that same 9.5 version we would use: